SModelS/smodels/docs/manual/source/RunningSModelS.rst

 *runSModelS.py* covers several different applications of the SModelS functionality, with the option of turning various features on or off, as well as setting the :ref:`basic parameters <parameterFile>`.
 These functionalities include detailed checks of input SLHA files, running the |decomposition|, evaluating the :doc:`theory predictions <TheoryPredictions>` and comparing them to the experimental limits available in the |database|, determining :ref:`missing topologies <topCoverage>` and printing the |output|
 in several available formats.

+Starting on v1.1, *runSModelS.py* is equipped with two additional functionalities.
+First, it can process a folder containing a set of SLHA or LHE file, second, it supports parallelization of this input folder.

 **The usage of runSModelS is:**